NRCan/geo-deep-learning/config/tiling/README.md

 2. if a VRT is required, but `write_dest_raster=False`, no destination raster is written to disk.

 > This feature is currently implemented mostly for debugging and demoing purposes.

+## Write mode

+Defines behavior in case patches already exist in destination folder for a particular dataset.

+Modes:
+"raise_exists" (default): tiling will raise error if patches already exist.
+"append": tiling will skip AOIs for which all patches already exist

+> This feature applies to 1st step of tiling only, does not apply to 2nd step (filtering, sorting among trn/val and burning vector ground truth patches).